tudat-team/tudat-space/docs/source/user-guide/state-estimation/observation-handling/observation-collection-manipulation/extracting-information.rst

 Observation Collection Parser
 ==============================

 To access, manipulate, and retrieve specific subsets of an :class:`~tudatpy.estimation.observations.ObservationCollection`, you can use an observation collection parser.
 A parser is a user-created object that defines criteria for selecting specific :class:`~tudatpy.estimation.observations.SingleObservationSet` objects based on the metadata of the observation set.
-The :func:`~tudatpy.estimation.observations.observations_processing.observation_parser` function is overloaded to accept different types of input to create the desired parser.
+The :func:`~tudatpy.estimation.observations.observations_processing.observation_parser` function is overloaded, which means that the function is able to accept different types of input arguments to create the desired parser.

 Here is a simple example of how to create and use a parser to retrieve specific observations: